-If you do overtake another vehicle, once you have drawn level with the vehicle you are overtaking, if no other vehicle in ahead of you, switch your headlights to full beam.
+If you do overtake another vehicle, once you have drawn level with the vehicle you are overtaking, if no other vehicle is ahead of you, switch your headlights to full beam.

 Cyclists and Motorcyclists

-- On windy days be careful that a gust of wind doesn't blow them into your path.
+On windy days, be careful a gust of wind doesn't blow them into your path.

-Pass a horse slowly and allow plenty of room. never rev your engine or sound your horn.
-If there is no room to overtake then be patient and wait.
+Pass a horse slowly and allow plenty of room.
+Never rev your engine or sound your horn.
+If there is no room to overtake, be patient and wait.